eernstg/extension_type_unions/README.md

 }
 ```

-The approach that uses extension types is useful because (1) `f` is just as cheap as `h`, and (2) `f` gives rise to static type checks: It is an error to pass an actual argument to `f` which is not an `int` or a `String` (suitably wrapped up as a `Union2`).
+The approach that uses extension types is useful because (1) `g` is just as cheap as `h`, and (2) `g` gives rise to static type checks: It is an error to pass an actual argument to `g` which is not an `int` or a `String` (suitably wrapped up as a `Union2`).

+(As mentioned, `f` is more expensive than `g` and `h` because it includes the creation and invocation of function literals.
+However, `f` has better type safety and, arguably, better readability.)

-The static type checks are strict, as usual, in that it is a compile-time error to pass, say, an argument of type `Union2<double, String>` to `f`.
+The static type checks are strict, as usual, in that it is a compile-time error to pass, say, an argument of type `Union2<double, String>` to `f` or `g`.
 This means that we do keep track of the fact that `f` is intended to work on an `int` or on a `String`, and not on any other kind of object.

 However, it is always possible to violate the encapsulation of an extension type by applying a type cast to it.
 This is the basic trade-off which is inherently a property of extension types: There is no wrapper object, we're just using the underlying representation object directly, and the extension type as such is erased and does not exist at run time (it is replaced by the type of its field).
 Here is an example where we obtain an invalid value of type `Union2<int, String>`: